String Connections and Chern-Simons Theory: Summary of the Results

 \subsection{String Structures as Trivializations}

-Let us start with the topological definition of a string structure and recall one result.
-Throughout this article $M$ is a smooth manifold and $n$ is an integer, $n>4$.
-Note that $\spin n$ is simple and simply-connected, and of course compact.
-In particular, there is a preferred generator of $\h^3(\spin n,\Z) \cong \Z$.
+Let us start with reviewing the notion of a string structure on the basis of Stolz and Teichner \cite{stolz1} and Redden \cite{redden1}.
+Throughout this article $M$ is a smooth manifold and $n$ is an integer, $n=3$ or $n>4$.
+Note that $\spin n$ is simple, connected, simply-connected and compact.
+In particular, there is a standard generator of $\h^3(\spin n,\Z) \cong \Z$.